vedadehhc/sokoban/README.md

 Must have QEMU installed (see [this guide](https://pdos.csail.mit.edu/6.S081/2021/tools.html) from MIT's 6.S081).

 ## Running
-Run `make` in the root directory to assemble and link the RISC-V code.
+Run `make` in the root directory to assemble and link the RISC-V code (builds are included in the repository, so this is unecessary unless you change the source code).

 Run `make run` in the root directory to actually run the game in QEMU.